 Understanding Citigroup's Unusual Options Activity

-On Tuesday, shares of Citigroup (NYSE:C) saw unusual options activity.
-After the option alert, the stock price moved down to $70.83.
+Shares of Citigroup (NYSE:C) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $68.32.

 - Sentiment: BEARISH